jdbbackup/jdbbackup-docker/README.md

 The container is able to store the backup in various destinations kind (sftp server, s3, etc...) the format of addresses passed in *destinations* attribute depends on the destination kind.
 Please have a look below at the **Available destinations** to known where to find documentation.
 More destinations can be added by developing your own plugin.
 Please have a look at the [jdbbackup-core project](https://github.com/jdbbackup/jdbbackup-core) to know how to do that.

-The only database type included in this container is mySQL.
-You can add your own (Postgres for example) by developing a *DBDumper* plugin.
+The only data source type included in this container is mySQL.
+You can add your own (Postgres for example) by developing a *SourceManager* plugin.
 Please have a look at the [jdbbackup-core project](https://github.com/jdbbackup/jdbbackup-core) to know how to do that.

 By default, the path of the file is */tasks.json*.
 You can define the *TASKS_PATH* environment variable to use another file.
 You can easily pass a local file to the image using the --volume docker option: